kaizten/kaizten.github.io/development/java/style-guide.md

 * Content of Java files must be formatted using 4 spaces.
 * Braces must be used in block statatements (`if-else`, `for`, `while`, etc.).
+* Do not include empty lines in the body of a method.
+* Do not include consecutive empty lines.
+* Multiple sentences in the same line must be avoided.
 * Content of braces must be in different lines.
 For example:
   ```java
   if (isValid) {